 A list of companies for whom I have done paid work and who are thus not eligible for review coverage is provided below.
 This list is exhaustive and covers active and prior clients, and will be updated each time a company makes the transition from potential or existing review subject to paying client.

-As an additional disclosure, I hold the following professional memberships:
+As an additional disclosure, I hold or have previously held the following professional memberships:

 - British Association of Journalists (BAJ)

 I do not hold stock, shares, partial ownership, partnerships or any other financial holdings in any technology companies, except where pension portfolios out of my direct control may choose to invest in such.